MortenMDahl/ros2_socket_bridge/README.md

 ros2 launch rdb_client client.launch.py
 ```

 Connection should be started between the server and client.
-The server should confirm that it received an init message, that the init message is matching, and that the receiving topics have connected.
+The server should confirm that it received an initialization message, that the initialization message is matching, and that the receiving topics have connected.

 On the available server-side terminal, run ```ros2 topic list```.
-You should see '/tester/scan' and '/tester/odom'.
+You should see '/fleet1/robot2/scan' and '/fleet1/robot2/odom'.
 These are the topics received from the client.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.